 To make a long story short, I made a radical lifestyle shift in 2021.
 I finally accepted the inevitable and gave up on my web business (frankly, I am not cut out for business), purchased a truck with the intention of living in it (this lasted 3 weeks), and ended up moving to an egalitarian political commune in Wyoming, where I bought and renovated an RV and settled in for a long winter of study, writing, and reclaiming of my life.
 I have since regained a base level of sanity.
-I joined a local writer’s group which wants a weekly contribution from me, and I had the idea to resurrect the old (2016) memoir with the new title, new introduction, new epilogue, and significant editing.
+I joined a local writer’s group which wants a weekly contribution from me, and I had the idea to resurrect the old (2016) memoir with the new title, new introduction, and significant editing.
 And I am very, very glad for the writer’s group and the obligatory contributions, because I am not truly happy unless I am writing a book or I am in love.
 The writer’s group has also helped me let go of my attachment to commercial success.
 They told me there are always people interested in reading good autobiographies, even of ordinary or not-famous people.
 Heck, I am a curious and avid reader myself!
-I will read any autobiography of a creative person that I can lay my hands on.
+I will read any autobiography of a creative life that I can lay my hands on.
 Particularly true love stories, in a reality-show format, which may include kinky sex.
 To note here, this will be the fourth major edit of 20 years of writing and 40 years of experience.
 May it all be worth it!